E-12-PYE-007/vla-autonomous-vehicles/README.md

 - The simulation Xacro uses package-based includes, so the workspace must be built and sourced before those lookups work.
 - The world file currently used by simulation is `empty_world_cam.sdf`.
 - The top-level bringup script is intentionally simple and acts as the mode selector for future sim and hardware launch paths.

+# AsyncVLA ROS 2 Integration
+The system:
+- takes camera input
+- accepts a goal (text or image)
+- runs AsyncVLA inference
+- outputs velocity commands (/cmd_vel)

+## System Overview

+The pipeline consists of three main ROS 2 nodes:

+1. Goal Publisher Node

+- Publishes a goal to the system:
+    Text goal (e.g. "go to the red object")
+    Image goal (reference image)
+- Topic: /asyncvla/goal

+2. AsyncVLA Inference Node

+- Subscribes to:
+    camera images (/cam)
+    goal (/asyncvla/goal)
+- Runs AsyncVLA model
+- Outputs predicted trajectory
+- Publishes: /asyncvla/action_chunk

+3. Controller Node

+- Converts predicted trajectory → robot motion
+- Uses a lookahead + proportional controller
+- Outputs velocity commands
+- Publishes: /cmd_vel

+## Launch exmaple

+Using a text goal:

+ros2 launch asyncvla_ros <your_launch_file>.py \goal_mode:=text \goal_text:="go to the chocolate bar"

+Using an image goal:

+ros2 launch asyncvla_ros <your_launch_file>.py \goal_mode:=image \image_path:=/home/<user>/goal.png

+## Node Details

+Goal Publisher Node

+Publishes a goal to the system.
+It can send either a text instruction (e.g., “go to the red object”) or an image representing the target.
+The goal is published once at startup to /asyncvla/goal, and the rest of the system uses this as the objective for navigation.

+AsyncVLA Inference Node

+Acts as the core of the system.
+It subscribes to camera images and the goal, processes them, and runs the AsyncVLA model.
+The model predicts a short sequence of future relative poses (a trajectory), which is then published as an ActionChunk message on /asyncvla/action_chunk.

+Controller Node

+Takes the predicted trajectory and converts it into robot motion commands.
+It selects a lookahead point from the trajectory, computes linear and angular velocities using a proportional control approach, applies smoothing and limits, and publishes the final commands to /cmd_vel.

+AsyncVLA Backend

+Handles all interaction with the AsyncVLA model itself.
+It loads the model, prepares inputs (images, text, or pose goals), writes required image files, runs inference using the official AsyncVLA code, and converts the model output into a list of relative poses (x, y, θ) for the controller.